hellowac/celery-zh-cn/cn_docs/getting-started/next-steps.rst

 And there's that calling API again…
 -----------------------------------

+And there's that calling API again…

+.. tab:: 中文

+.. tab:: 英文

 Signature instances also support the calling API, meaning they have ``delay`` and ``apply_async`` methods.